 There will be lonely times in youth ministry.
 There will be times you stand alone but you’re are not truly alone; God is with you.
 You may see your youth leaders flee, your students flee, and even your friends flee.
 They might not see the vision you see.

 Some see taking new ground as a very scary thing and they don’t feel they can fight whatever boogey men lurk around the corner.
 The Israelites did not see the point of standing and fighting.
 To lessen the fears of those around us, we must paint the picture of a field worth fighting for.

 Use stories of previous victories and potential victories to build the inner strength of those around you.
 Some will still flee but some may hear the warriors call and join you.

 - But Shammah took his stand in the middle of the field

 What are you tired of running from?
-Maybe it’s a meeting, a parent, a person of authority, your personal demons, whatever it is, it is exhausting you.
+Maybe it’s a meeting, a parent, a person of authority, your personal demons, whatever it is, it’s exhausting you.
 You must take your place.
 Your paychecks come from a church but your blessing is from God.

-Your field might is your family, your young, you values and you must fight for them against the devil, your own laziness, apathy, the culture and more.
+Your field might be your family, your young people, your values and you must fight for them against the devil, your own laziness, apathy, the culture and more.
 I don’t believe Shammah’s fight was short.
 I believe it took some time.
-If we fight too hard too early we will lose steam, our job, and possibly our passion.
+If you fight too hard too early you’ll lose steam, momentum and possibly your job.
 Fight for the long haul not the short term.

 In addition, I don’t believe the fight was over lentils.
 A field of lentils is where the fight happened, the fight was on principle.
 Shammah may have said to himself, “This far, no further” or maybe he quoted Gandalf, “You shall not pass!”
 Let us not fight over the frivilous (programs, policies, or privileges) but for the big picture, the spiritual growth of students within the context of the whole church.